Junior-idrice/finalcsw/README.md

 - `src/components/NoteCard.jsx` — Represents individual note items.
 It includes logic for displaying note information and buttons for editing or deleting a note.

 - `src/components/Navbar.jsx` — Implements the navigation bar, which includes links to pages like Home, Login, and Signup, as well as a logout function that clears authentication tokens.
+- `src/axiosConfig.js` Manages all backend communication using Axios.
+Configures the base URL automatically based on whether the app is in development or production mode.
+Intercepts requests to attach the Authorization header with the JWT token.
+Intercepts responses to handle expired tokens automatically — if the access token expires, it uses the refresh token to request a new one without forcing the user to log in again.
+If both tokens expire, it clears local storage and redirects the user to the login page.
+This file is crucial for maintaining a secure and seamless authentication workflow throughout the entire app.

-# Through this frontend, I designed and implemented the full user interface, handling state management, authentication flow, and user experience design.
+ Through this frontend, I designed and implemented the full user interface, handling state management, authentication flow, and user experience design.
 Every action performed on the frontend (such as creating, editing, or deleting a note) interacts with the backend in real time, demonstrating my understanding of asynchronous data handling and UI synchronization.

 ---